 The children will be sure to fill your life with laughter and unconditional love and you’ll be overwhelmed by the energy that they show you.

 There is no better way of helping, than by volunteering at our community run day care centre.
 There are around 15 children that attend the day care centre and are aged between 3 and 6 years old.
-As you get to know the them and their routines you will soon develop a special bond with them.
+As you get to know them and their routines you will soon develop a special bond with them.

 You will typically be at the day care centre Monday to Friday from 8am to 4pm where you will be involved with all aspects of the centre.
-You can choose to do just half days (either morning and afternoon) and spend the rest of your time exploring Sri Lanka with the other volunteers.
+You can choose to do just half days (either morning or afternoon) and spend the rest of your time exploring Sri Lanka with the other volunteers.

 During your time at the day care centre, you may be involved in:

 - Providing care and attention to the children

 - Organising and running fun games